-The longest chapter in the entire Bible can be found in the book of Psalms.
-It is Psalm 119, and it has an amazing 176 verses.
-This Psalm is actually an acrostic.
-The first eight verses all begin with the first letter of the Hebrew alphabet, the second eight verses start with the second letter of the Hebrew alphabet, and so on.
-That is why this Psalm is so extremely long.
-(We are going to take a closer look at this Psalm later in our study.)
+The longest chapter in the Bible is found in the book of Psalms.
+It's Psalm 119 and has an amazing 176 verses.

+This psalm is actually an acrostic!
+The first 8 verses all begin with the first letter of the Hebrew alphabet, the second 8 verses start with the second letter of the Hebrew alphabet, and so on.
+That's why this Psalm is so long.